Russia's Putin welcomes Ukraine ceasefire

 CHERSONEUS, Crimea Russia's President Vladimir Putin said on Saturday it was welcome that fighting had stopped in eastern Ukraine, a change in rhetoric compared to his previous accusations against Ukraine for violating a ceasefire.

-Until recently Putin has repeatedly criticised Ukraine for failing to implement a peace deal agreed in February, including by continued shelling of rebel-held areas.
+Until recently Putin has repeatedly criticized Ukraine for failing to implement a peace deal agreed in February, including by continued shelling of rebel-held areas.

 "It's heartening that the main thing is the cessation of shelling of the Donbass (eastern Ukraine) from the side of the armed forces as well as the so-called volunteer battalions of Ukraine," he said in the Crimean town of Chersoneus.